Kitware/vtk-js/Sources/Rendering/SceneGraph/ViewNodeFactory/api.md

 ### registerOverride(apiName, createFunc)

-Give a functin pointer to a class that will manufacture a vtkViewNode when given a class name string.
+Give a function pointer to a class that will manufacture a vtkViewNode when given a class name string.

 ### createNode(apiName)